Age-Old Wisdom meets Modern Tools

 I’ll admit to a lifelong coffee addiction.
-I drink it strong, black, and unsweetened.
 Fortunately, coffee grounds and leftover coffee has so many household uses—and may offer health and beauty benefits, too!
+From pest control to garden fertilizer to a natural cleaning scrub and exfoliator, discover all the creative uses for coffee!

-We buy ours from our local food co-op—fair-trade, organic French Roast—and grind it fresh for every pot.
+I love my coffee strong and black.
+The beans come from our local food co-op—fair-trade, organic French Roast—and we grind it fresh for every pot.
+That leaves a lot of coffee ground.

-I will say also that coffee contradicts many of my values.
+Sometimes I feel coffee contradicts many of my values.
 I stay far away from other addictive substances.
 I certainly don’t grow it myself and my consumption doesn’t support local agriculture.

 And yet, drinking lots of coffee—as much as 3 to 5 or more cups per day—has been associated with numerous health benefits: a lower incidence of type 2 diabetes, heart attack and stroke; less depression, Alzheimer’s and other forms of dementia; Parkinson’s disease, some forms of breast cancer, and liver cancer.